 The Tree of Healing is native to the Elven Forests.
 It is a small tree, only reaching about 10 meters.
-In four years after reaching adulthood, the tree can hold apples, in the right circumstances.
-These apples, if correctly processed, can work as a healing ointment, mending to cuts, preventing infection.
+In four years after reaching adulthood, the tree can hold apples, under the right circumstances.
+These apples, if correctly processed, can work as a healing ointment, mending cuts, and preventing infection.

 The Tree of Healing can live up to 30 years, which means that the apples are produced for only about 8 years in the tree’s life.

 This tree is heavily sought after, because of its healing abilities.
 However, it cannot survive radical changes in its environment and as the Elven forests are mostly destroyed or inaccessible, the apples are very rare at this point in time.

 The Hunter’s Blessing is a large flower, reaching heights of 2 meters.
 It grows mostly on hunting grounds, as the heavy presence of animals helps the flower to reach its ideal conditions, blooming approximately a year after the seeds are planted, striking a deep blue color with six smaller leaves.

 It is often used by skilled hunters to arrange meetings and send messages, as the flower’s stem includes patterns unique to its growing place – trained hunters can cut off one of the flowers, and another hunter could, by reading the stem, determine the particular location where it was cut off.